gsantopaolo/sentinel-AI/readme.md

 > *To be completed: bonus features, advanced filtering modules, extended monitoring strategies.*
 - Scheduler: for full scalability change APScheduler
 - Improved web UI
+- Implemet dependecies in the Docker Compose so that the container will start correctly and we will avoid any error in the Web UI when the web container starts faster than others and the user will get errors because other containers are still starting
 - Readiness probe for inspector and web are not working
 - portainer and authentik needs to be enabled
 - Implement Authentik to add user access with existing organization's credentials